 At the same pressure, broad background features also begin to appear underlying the sharp crystalline peaks that are maintained in the spectra up to between 50-54 GPa (Fig. 1).
-Above 54 GPa the spectrum consists entirely of these broad features that are typically interpreted as indicative of amorphous material.
-This is maintained during decompression to ambient conditions (Fig. 1).
-The Raman spectrum of the recovered sample differs substantially from that of olivine glass prepared by quenching from the melt at ambient pressure, that is dominated by a strong band near 850 cm-1 due to the v_1 symmetric stretching of isolated SiO44- units (Piriou and 260 McMillan, 1983; Williams et al., 1989).
-Instead, the amorphous solid produced by PIA shows a broad band of 261 vibrational excitations at lower wavenumbers indicating the presence of highly coordinated silicate species.
-The 262 263 Raman spectrum of the high-density amorphous solid evolved slightly during decompression with development of 264 intensity in the 850-900 cm-1 range below 27 GPa, indicating the re-appearance of some proportion of tetrahedral SiO4 units within the structure.
-The vibrational density of states (VDOS) functions of simulated amorphous 265 Mg2SiO4 prepared by guenching from the liquid state in AIMD calculations at 0 and 59 GPa are compared in 266 267 Figure 4.
+Above 54 GPa, the spectrum consists entirely of these broad features that are typically interpreted as indicative of amorphous material.
+These are maintained during decompression to ambient conditions (Fig. 1).
+The Raman spectrum of the recovered sample differs substantially from that of olivine glass prepared by quenching from the melt at ambient pressure that is dominated by a strong band near 850 cm-1 due to the v1 symmetric stretching of isolated SiO44- units (Piriou and McMillan 1983; Williams et al. 1989).